littensy/reflex/README.md

 const word = useSelectorCreator(createSelectWord, "E");
 ```

-### 🛠️ Enhance
+### 🛠️ Middleware

-Reflex provides a `createEnhancer()` function that allows you to add custom functionality to your producers.
+Producers have an `enhance()` method that allows you to add custom functionality to your producers.
 The enhancer you will most likely use is `applyMiddleware()`, which allows you to add middleware to your producers.

-Middleware functions are called before every dispatcher, and can be used to add logging, or to perform side effects.
-Middleware functions are passed the next middleware function, and an action object, which holds the dispatcher and the arguments passed to it.
+Middleware are higher-order functions called before every dispatcher, and can be used to add logging, cancel actions, or to perform side effects.
+Middleware functions are passed the next function and an action object, which holds the dispatcher and the arguments passed to it.

 ```ts
 export const loggerMiddleware: Middleware = (producer) => (done) => (action) => {